tam17aki/music-esprit-python/README.md

 ## Theoretical Background

-The implemented methods are based on the principle of subspace decomposition of a signal's covariance matrix.
-By performing an eigenvalue decomposition, the observation space can be separated into a **signal subspace** and an orthogonal **noise subspace**.
+The implemented methods are **model-based** high-resolution techniques that estimate sinusoidal parameters by fitting the observed signal to a predefined mathematical model.
+This approach allows for performance far exceeding that of traditional non-parametric methods like the FFT.

-- **MUSIC** leverages the orthogonality between the signal steering vectors and the noise subspace.
+Two main families of models are explored in this project:

-- **Min-Norm** also uses the noise subspace but identifies a single, optimal vector to reduce computational load and potentially spurious peaks.
+1.  **Subspace Models (MUSIC, ESPRIT, Min-Norm):** These methods model the signal's covariance matrix as having a low-rank signal component embedded in noise.
+They exploit the geometric properties of the signal and noise subspaces, which are obtained via eigenvalue decomposition.
-- **ESPRIT** exploits the rotational invariance property within the signal subspace itself.
+2.  **Autoregressive (AR) Models (HOYW):** This approach models the signal as the output of a linear time-invariant system driven by white noise.
+Frequencies are estimated from the roots of the AR model's characteristic polynomial, whose coefficients are found from the signal's autocorrelation sequence.

-These techniques allow for the estimation of sinusoidal frequencies at a resolution far exceeding that of traditional methods like the FFT.
-For a deeper dive into the theory, please refer to the papers [1-3] for Spectral MUSIC, [4] for Root MUSIC, [5] for Min-Norm, and [6] for ESPRIT.
+For a deeper dive into the theory, please refer to the papers [1-3] for Spectral MUSIC, [4] for Root MUSIC, [5] for Min-Norm, [6] for ESPRIT, [7] for HOYW.
-The comprehensive textbook [7] provides detailed mathematical derivations and analyses of MUSIC, ESPRIT, Min-Norm, and many other advanced signal processing techniques.
+The comprehensive textbook [8] provides detailed mathematical derivations and analyses of MUSIC, ESPRIT, Min-Norm, and many other advanced signal processing techniques.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/tam17aki/music-esprit-python/blob/main/LICENSE) file for details.